nielsdoorn/nielsdoorn.github.io/index.md

 - researching the effects of introducing testing early, seamlessly and subtle in existing courses
 - designing experiments to gain an initial insight into the possible effects of biases in testing

+## Prices

+My poster at NWO ICT.OPEN 2023 won third prize in the poster awards.

 ## Poster and presentation at ITiCSE 2022

 You can find the PDF of my poster [here](Poster_ITiCSE.pdf).